MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

 3D content that you assign to a step to support that step.
 You assign 3D parts in the PC application, and then place the holograms in a real-world environment in HoloLens Author mode.

 ## 3D toolkit
-A library of predefined objects included in Guides that use can use to get started right away.
+A library of predefined objects included in Dynamics 365 Guides that use can use to get started right away.
 For example, there are 3D objects such as pointers and arrows that you can add to a step to support that step.

 ## Air tap
 A gesture that’s equivalent to a “click” with a mouse.
 For more information on how to do an air tap, see [Gestures to know](authoring-gestures.md).